devMYurge/Healthcare-RAG/QUICKSTART.md

 ### Option 2: Automated Script

-Use the provided startup script:
+Use the provided startup script which prefers the canonical project virtualenv `./.venv`:

 ```bash
 chmod +x start.sh